Use Order Summaries to Manage Orders

 Summary Object: A summary object is a special type of object.
 Summary objects are populated with data from underlying data objects.
 For example, an Order Summary object pulls data from an underlying Order object that represents the original transaction order.

 Order Management uses summary objects to provide a dynamic view of order data.
 Typically, users interact with the summary objects rather than the underlying data objects.
 For example, a service agent looking up information for a customer searches for the order summary, not the original order.

 Now that you’re familiar with the Salesforce terminology around objects, let's take a closer look at the Order and Order Summary objects.
 For simplicity, we’ll refer to them from now on as orders and order summaries.

-When a shopper submits an order from your ecommerce storefront, the details of the order transaction are transmitted to Salesforce Order Management.
+When a customer submits an order from your ecommerce store, the details of the order transaction are transmitted to Salesforce Order Management.
 The order capture triggers the creation of an order and an order summary.
 The order, which represents the original order transaction, becomes the foundation of the order summary.

 At this point, all the information in the order summary matches the information in the order.